AnisaHMohamed/JobFinder/README.md

 # JobFinder
-A simple job finder app that uses sequelize, express, and node js Practicing with sequalize
+A simple job finder app that uses sequelize, express, express-handlears and node js Practicing with sequalize